Commercialization + entrepreneurship training

 Participant presentations to a selected panel to finalize development plans and receive next-step mentoring advice and course completion funding award.

-Use the PIVOT database to search for SBIR/STTR funding opportunities.
+Use the Pivot-RP database to search for SBIR/STTR funding opportunities.